Develop-X/AWS/AWS Certified Solutions Architect/03_S3 Object Storage & CDN , Glacier and CloudFront.md

 **Next version of Import / Export Gateway**

+Can move upto petabyte-scale data., it can be 50tb t 80tb, comes with 256-bit encryption.
 You could accelerate moving large amounts of data into and out of AWS using portable storage devices for transport.
 Ship the storage device – no need to transfer over the internet.
 Problem arose with different types of disks

 ### Snowball Standard